web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

 So now, I have themes as a subdirectory in the root directory of this site `/web-work/themes/` and I'll just plug away.

+## Example Site

+Once you have the `themes/hpstr`
+Next, you need to configure your site and add some content.
+We provide a complete example site under the folder exampleSite.
+All you need to do is copy the contents of that folder into the main hugo site folder so that it looks something like this

 ## Content